Rxseboy: Career

-Tubbs first began releasing music on SoundCloud under his birth name, Anthony Tubbs, but decided to change it as it was "pretty lame" and that he wanted to change it to something with the word rose in it as he likes flowers.

-He initially went with 'Rosegold' but decided instead on 'Roseboy' and swapped out the first 'o' with an 'x', thus creating 'Rxseboy'.
+Tubbs first began releasing music on SoundCloud under his birth name, Anthony Tubbs, but decided to change it as it was "pretty lame" and because he wanted to change it to something with the word rose in it as he likes flowers.
+He initially went with "Rosegold" but settled on "Roseboy" and swapped out the first "o" with an "x", thus creating "Rxseboy".

-He released his debut single, "Greatest", in December 2017.
+Rxseboy released his debut single, "Greatest", in December 2017.

 Through 2018, he would continue to release several EPs such as Autumn and Atmosphere.

 In 2019, he would release several mixtapes.
 The first of these would be My Mind, having 8 tracks and releasing on March 25.
 The second of these would be Enjoy The Moment, also with 8 tracks releasing on May 31.
 The last of these mixtapes was A Catalog of Cool Songs, having 7 tracks and releasing on August 31.
 These releases made 2019 one of Rxse's most prolific years.

-On November 20, 2020, Tubbs was featured in a single by Powfu, "When the Hospital was my Home".
+On November 20, 2020, Tubbs was featured in a single by Powfu, "When the Hospital Was My Home".

-On June 16, 2021, an Instagram stories game was made on a single, "Spilled My Coffee", that Snøw made in which Rxseboy and Jack Cullen were featured in.
+On June 16, 2021, an Instagram Stories game, "Spilled My Coffee", featured a song that artist Snøw made with Rxseboy and Jack Cullen.

 On December 21, 2021, he released a new single, "Leaving".

-On December 3, 2022, he was featured on Powfu's single, "Shade of Blue" (feat.
-Rxseboy, Tia Tia, Shalfi).
+On December 3, 2022, he was featured on Powfu's single "Shade of Blue" (feat.
+Rxseboy, Tia Tia, and Shalfi).

-After half a year of almost no singles as Rxseboy (during this time, he was releasing several singles and mixtapes under the sorrow alias), Tubbs would release the seventh installment of his "End Of The Year" series, "End Of The Year V7" on December 23, 2022.
+After half a year of almost no singles as Rxseboy (during this time, he was releasing several singles and mixtapes under the alias Sorrow), Tubbs would release the seventh installment of his "End Of The Year" series, "End Of The Year V7" on December 23, 2022.

-In 2023, Tubbs transitioned from mainly Lo-Fi music to pop music, most notably seen in his 3rd single of 2023, "Weird!".
-2023 would prove to be a very prolific year for Tubbs, releasing several singles as well as featuring on several singles such as "Harvey Dent" by PmBata.
+In 2023, Tubbs transitioned from mainly lo-fi music to pop music, most notably seen in his third single of 2023, "Weird!".
+2023 would prove to be a prolific year for Tubbs, releasing several singles as well as featuring on several singles such as "Harvey Dent" by PmBata.

-After a year of no new mixtapes or EPs as Rxseboy, on June 30 Tubbs would release "Bloom".
+After a year of no new mixtapes or EPs as Rxseboy, on June 30 Tubbs would release Blood.
 This was his first mixtape as Rxseboy in over a year.
-As well as Bloom, he would release a collaborative mixtape with Drex Carter, "The Greatest Story Never Told".
+As well as Bloom, he would release a collaborative mixtape with Drex Carter, The Greatest Story Never Told.
 The mixtape was released September 29, 2023.

 In January 2024, Tubbs released the single "Talking To Myself".
-The song was released as a single from his 6th mixtape, "LOVE IS A DRUG".
-The song had a more R&B/Soft grunge sound, indicating that we may have been seeing a new era of sound from him.
-The single "DRAMATIC" was also released as a single from LOVE IS A DRUG.
-The mixtape itself would release on May 24, 2024.
+The song was released as a single from his sixth mixtape, Love Is a Drug.
+The song had a more R&B/soft grunge sound, indicating a new era of sound from him.
+The single "Dramatic" was also released as a single from Love Is a Drug.
+The mixtape was released on May 24, 2024.

-Other Aliases
+Other projects

-Tubbs, despite Rxseboy being his main recording alias, has two other known aliases he records music under.
+Despite Rxseboy being his main recording alias, Tubbs has two other known aliases he records music under.